EXA Global Value Chain (GVC)

 Option to consider opening inventories and the last valuation and include historical cost and FX impact

-End-to-end value chain is determined based on intercompany relations and, if required, transaction data is leveraged to establish relations
+E2E value chain is determined based on IC relations and, if required, transaction data is leveraged to establish relations

 Cost transparency at material level (for each material-plant combination including semi-finished materials), allowing you to drill down from group, company code, and plant to individual product